French Language Recipes: Unlock the exact meaning of those ingredients and cooking methods lost in translation!

 Even easy french recipes can create an obstacle course of unknowns in the process of translating the components of a simple recipe.

 Maman, as I might have already mentioned, was born and raised in a small town in north eastern France.
 In school, she learned just enough English to converse with the American troops who regularly drove their trucks through town on the road to the Ardennes front.

 She would eventually marry one of these GIs and find herself living in postwar Germany in 1946.
 One day, she set out to impress my father’s friends with a home cooked meal.
 It was a real treat as post war Berlin was not exactly conducive to dining out.

 The main part of the meal was a breeze to prepare.
-However, when it came time to make the apple pie, Maman did not understand a few words in a recipe on the back of the can.
-She figured they could not make that much difference in the context of the recipe.
+However, when it came time to make the apple pie, Maman did not understand a few words – one in particular – in a recipe on the back of the can.
+She figured that word could not make so much difference in the context of the recipe.
 She had the main ingredients!

 So, she skipped right over the part about preparing the pie crust.
 She mixed the dry ingredients with the contents of the can.
 It was quickly obvious that dessert would not resemble either a pie or une tarte.

 As a little person, I stood on a chair to watch and help both my great-grandmother and grandmother prepare meals and baked goods.
 I have vivid memories of wandering through the potager (our vegetable garden) to gather nearly all the ingredients we needed for dinner.